Predictive Communications for Low-Altitude Networks: Layered Predictive Communication Framework

 \subsection{The Small-Scale Operational Layer}

-At the base of the hierarchy, the operational layer tackles short-term, link-level optimization.
-Each aircraft, equipped with on-board sensors, uses the most accurate measurement-anchored statistics to pre-compute a mapping from instantaneous channel states to physical-layer parameters.
-In Fig.~\ref{fig:framework}(d), the node leverages high-fidelity predictions of its desired link and the air-to-ground interference link to derive an interference-aware power control rule ahead of transmission.
-By exploiting precise channel information, the operational layer enables low-latency, energy-efficient, and interference-aware resource allocation.
+At the base of the hierarchy, the operational layer tackles short-term, link-level optimization. {Using the most accurate, measurement-anchored statistics, each aircraft pre-computes an optimal transmission policy.} In Fig.~\ref{fig:framework}(d), the node leverages high-fidelity predictions of its desired link and the air-to-ground interference link to derive an interference-aware power control rule ahead of transmission. {This same predictive mechanism is vital for enhancing confidentiality.
+By also predicting the channel to a potential eavesdropper, the aircraft can design a low probability of intercept power policy, dynamically adjusting its transmit power to meet its own communication needs while remaining below the eavesdropper's detection threshold.
+This enables energy-efficient, and secure resource allocation.}

-This layered decomposition is the key to creating a strategically robust and tactically agile system.
-The layers operate in a top-down cascade of goal-setting and refinement: the strategic layer's global routing plan defines the high-level objectives and constraints for the tactical layer below.
-In turn, the tactical layer's coordinated schedule provides a specific, timed mission for the operational layer.
-This structure enables the network to develop robust, long-term plans based on statistical foresight, while maintaining the flexibility to execute those plans with precision in response to real-world conditions.
-The practical efficacy of this hierarchical approach is validated in the subsequent case study.
+{This layered decomposition is the key to a strategically robust yet tactically agile system.
+The strategic layer uses long-term predictive information to set global routing goals and constraints.
+In contrast, the tactical and operational layers refine these plans with progressively shorter prediction-execution gaps using fresher channel observations.
+In this way, long-horizon decisions are continuously corrected at lower layers, so the network remains robust to trajectory and environmental uncertainties while reacting quickly to real-world conditions.}